Fr Nicolas Spicer

 Parochial Church Council Members

-Fr Spicer (Chairman – ex officio), Christine Palin (Churchwarden – ex officio), Michael Foster (Churchwarden – ex officio), Matthew Burnell (Community Worker and Lay Minister – ex officio), Dean Brett, Robin Carrington-Wilde, David Caseldine, Jean Hassett (Hon.
-Secretary), Andrew Higgins, Mary Howe, Peter Klonowski, Irene Moore, Ian Pinder-Packard, Kevin Proudlove (Hon.
-Treasurer), Angela Wass, Pam Wild
+Fr Spicer (Chairman – ex officio), Michael Foster (Churchwarden – ex officio), Matthew Burnell (Community Worker and Lay Minister – ex officio), Robin Carrington-Wilde, David Caseldine, Jean Hassett (Hon.
+Secretary), Mary Howe, Peter Klonowski, Irene Moore, Christine Palin, John Palmer, Ian Pinder-Packard, Kevin Proudlove (Hon.
+Treasurer), Wendy Spittlehouse, Angela Wass, Pam Wild